jmeisele/ml-ops/README.md

 # MLOps
-Cloud agnostic tech stack for an MLOps platform (Level 1)
+Cloud agnostic tech stack for starting an MLOps platform (Level 1)

 "We'll build a pipeline - after we deploy the model."